Health Sciences University (United Kingdom): Clinical services

 In 2009 AECC University College opened a new clinic building to support its Clinical Services, consisting of 33 treatment rooms, a suite of tutor rooms, a student study space and a rehabilitation gym.
 The Clinic treats over 50,000 patient contacts a year.

-This is complemented and supported by onsite imaging facilities for patient diagnostics consisting of 10 ultrasound units (in an adjacent building), an open upright MRI scanner (1 of only 7 in the UK), digital X-ray in a separate suite with mock ward facilities, and a rehabilitation gym.
+The site has onsite imaging facilities that are high-tech for patient diagnosis, such as 10 ultrasound machines housed in another nearby building.
+The site also has an open upright MRI scanner, one of seven in the UK, and a digital X-ray department with mock ward facilities.
+A rehabilitation gym also exists to support patient care, giving a holistic setup for diagnosis, treatment, and rehabilitation.

-AECC University College’s Human Performance Laboratory supports education in physiological and biomechanical measurement, data analysis and interpretation to support functional assessment, kinematic and kinetic analysis.
-This underpins motion analysis required across health sciences courses including Chiropractic and Physiotherapy.
+At AECC University College, the Human Performance Laboratory facilitates education in physiological and biomechanical measurement, data analysis, and interpretation.
+The facility facilitates functional assessment and motion analysis, which is essential for health sciences courses such as Chiropractic and Physiotherapy.
+By concentrating on kinematic and kinetic analysis, students acquire hands-on learning in understanding human movement and function.

 AECC University College was awarded £2.7m funding by the Dorset Local Enterprise Partnership (Dorset LEP) in September 2020 towards the building of a new Integrated Rehabilitation Centre facility and to develop a programme of new courses and patient services.

 The £4.5m Integrated Rehabilitation Centre officially opened in October 2022; a treatment facility with 238m2 of multi-zoned rehabilitation space, and an additional nine treatment rooms.
 AECC University College is working in partnership with a local primary care network and local NHS providers to deliver care and support patients both on and offsite.